Home Vancouver Events Calendar Festivals and Events in Vancouver Fort Langley May Day Parade and Fair

 Fort Langley Parade

-The annual May Day Parade in Fort Langley is a pretty good parade.
+The annual May Day Parade in Fort Langley is pretty good.
 Taking place in the historic town since 1922, the parade lasts for over an hour and includes marching bands, a few floats and lots of antique cars and tractors.

 The Parade Route

-The parade begins at 11:00 am on Church Street.
-The street runs parallel to Glover Road, the town’s main street located just a few blocks from the Fort Langley National Historic Site.
+The parade begins at 11:00 am on Church Street and lasts for about an hour and a half.
+The street runs parallel to Glover Road, the town’s main street, located just a few blocks from the Fort Langley National Historic Site.

-Processions then go west along Mavis Avenue in the direction of the town and away from the fort, and then south along Glover, west on 88th Avenue, north on Trattle Street, and then east on St. Andrews Avenue.
-The parade finishes at the Fort Langley Community Park where the May Day in the Park community event takes place.
+Processions then go west along Mavis Avenue in the direction of the town and away from the fort.
+From there, they go south along Glover, west on 88th Avenue, north on Trattle Street, and then east on St. Andrews Avenue.
+The parade finishes at the Fort Langley Community Park, where the May Day in the Park event takes place.

 Fort Langley Antique Cars Procession